Context

 Problem 1: Missing narrative — Solved

-Organizing by member & family created a narrative that allowed reviewers to easily scan and make decisions about updates.
+Organizing by employee created a narrative that connected related items under the same update, and thus allowed reviewers to easily scan for a narrative to make decisions.

 Problem 4: Not enough guidance in-app —Solved

-We added tips and hints throughout the UI to answer common questions and provide guidance about how to make decisions.
+We added tips and hints throughout the UI to answer common questions, highlight potential problems, and provide guidance about how to make decisions.
+Some of these tips are based on various carrier rules, which differ between carriers.

 Problem 5: Third party app —Solved